Shutter Island (film): Plot

-In 1954, U.S. Marshal Edward "Teddy" Daniels, and his new partner Chuck Aule, travel to Ashecliffe Hospital for the criminally insane on Shutter Island in Boston Harbor, to investigate the disappearance of Rachel Solando, a patient of the hospital who had drowned her three children.
+In 1954, U.S. Marshal Edward "Teddy" Daniels and his new partner Chuck Aule travel to Ashecliffe Hospital for the criminally insane on Shutter Island in Boston Harbor.
+They are investigating the disappearance of Rachel Solando, a patient of the hospital who had killed her three children by drowning.

 The staff, led by psychiatrist Dr. John Cawley and his colleague Dr. Jerimiah Naehring, appear uncooperative.
 The marshals learn that Dr. Lester Sheehan, who was treating Solando, left the island on vacation immediately after Solando disappeared.
-Teddy experiences migraines, flashbacks of his time as a U.S. soldier in the liberation of Dachau, and vivid dreams of his wife Dolores who was killed in a fire in their building set by pyromaniac Andrew Laeddis.
-Teddy tells Chuck that he took this case to find Laeddis who he believes is a patient.
-Solando suddenly resurfaces but believes Teddy is her husband.
-Later, Teddy breaks into the restricted Ward C to find Laeddis, but meets patient George Noyce, who acts as if he knows Teddy.
-Noyce says that the doctors experiment on patients and lobotomize them in the lighthouse.
-He warns Teddy that everyone will deceive him and not to trust his partner, Chuck.
+Teddy experiences migraines and flashbacks of his time as a U.S. soldier in the liberation of Dachau, as well as vivid dreams of his wife Dolores, who was killed in a fire in their building set by pyromaniac Andrew Laeddis.
+Teddy tells Chuck he took this case to find Laeddis, who he believes is a patient.
+Solando suddenly resurfaces, but believes Teddy is her husband.

+Teddy breaks into the restricted Ward C to find Laeddis, but meets patient George Noyce, who acts as if he knows Teddy.
+Noyce says the doctors experiment on patients and lobotomize them in the lighthouse.
+He warns Teddy that everyone will deceive him and not to trust his partner Chuck.

 Teddy and Chuck climb the cliffs toward the lighthouse but are separated.
-Believing he saw Chuck's body on the rocks below, Teddy climbs down but finds only a cave where a woman claiming to be the real Rachel Solando is hiding.
-She reveals that she is a former psychiatrist who discovered clandestine experiments on mind control at the facility, and was forcibly committed to silence her.
-She warns that Cawley and Naehring will use his war trauma to feign a psychotic break, allowing them to have him also committed.
-Teddy returns to the hospital and when he asks about Chuck, Cawley insists that Teddy arrived to Shutter Island alone.
+Believing he saw Chuck's body on the rocks below, Teddy climbs down but finds a cave where a woman claiming to be the real Rachel Solando is hiding.
+She reveals she is a former psychiatrist who discovered clandestine experiments on mind control at the facility, and was forcibly committed to silence her.
+She warns that Cawley and Naehring will use Teddy's war trauma to feign a psychotic break, so they can have him committed.
+Teddy returns to the hospital.
+When he asks about Chuck, Cawley insists that Teddy arrived at Shutter Island alone.